Achievement School District

-The Achievement School District (ASD) is a school system in Tennessee providing academic intervention in the lowest performing schools in Tennessee, with the goal of increasing student achievement in those schools.
+The Achievement School District (ASD) is a specialized public school district in Tennessee providing academic intervention in the lowest performing schools in Tennessee, with the goal of increasing student achievement in those schools.
 The ASD's assigned task is to move the bottom 5% of schools in Tennessee to the top 25% of schools in the state.
-The Achievement School District was created to cause "school turnaround," a term meaning rapid results in poorer performing schools.
-The Achievement School District is modeled after the Louisiana Recovery School District and takes elements from the Michigan School District as well.
+The Achievement School District was created to cause "school turnaround," a term meaning rapid results in poorer-performing schools.
+The Achievement School District is modeled after the Louisiana Recovery School District and takes elements from Michigan's state-run district for failing schools as well.

 History

-Tennessee received funding from the federal government to create the Achievement School District when it won Race to the Top, a United States Department of Education contest created to spur innovation and reforms in state and local district K-12 education.
+Tennessee received funding from the federal government to create the Achievement School District when it won Race to the Top, a United States Department of Education contest created to spur innovation and reforms in state and local district K–12 education.
 The Achievement School District was created to improve student achievement in Tennessee's Priority Schools—those in the bottom 5% in the state—and in so doing, increasing students' career options and life outcomes.
-It is modeled from principles of President Bush's No Child Left Behind Act of 2001 and Obama's Race to the top legislation.
+It is modeled from principles of President Bush's No Child Left Behind Act of 2001 and Obama's Race to the Top legislation.
 Various states submit their budget proposals in order to receive financial support.
 Schools in desperate need of change are labelled as priority schools.
 Those priority schools are added into this school district with the goal to be eventually released back into city and state school systems.
 They acquire staff from programs such as the Memphis Teacher Residency and Teach for America.

+However, research published by Brown University in 2024 found that ASD did not significantly improve students' test scores nor high school graduation rates.
+In April 2025, the Tennessee House of Representatives passed legislature to replace ASD with a tiered intervention system starting in the 2026-27 school year.
+This decision was made to give local school districts more control over what intervention methods to utilize.

 Leadership

 Malika Anderson was named the superintendent of the Achievement School District in November 2015 by the Tennessee Department of Education.
-She was preceded by Chris Barbic, who served in the role from 2011 to 2015.The district depends on CMO's or charter management organizations in order to run and fund these charter schools.
-These CMO's come from various sources such as the state, national organizations, and financial donors.
+She was preceded by Chris Barbic, who served in the role from 2011 to 2015.
+The district depends on charter management organizations (CMOs) in order to run and fund these charter schools.
+CMOs come from various sources such as the state, national organizations, and financial donors.
 The Achievement School District creates autonomy for these schools to launch the programs they need.